jelani8520/azure-network-protocols/README.md

 - create a resource group and virtual machines setting up subnet
 - view virtual machines in in remote desktop
-- using command-line tools such as
+- using command-line tools such as  nslookup , cd,ls.cat.ipconfig ,-t,ume -a
 - install wireshark
 - view various network protocols